formalsec/wasp/ECOOP2022_AE_Submission_Document.md

 ./run.py _build/for-wasp/bugs
 ```

-Note that, since we fixed the bug in `array.c` WASP now
+Note that, since we fixed the bug in `array.c`, WASP now
 reports that the test passed, i.e., returns `true`.

-Finally, to obtain the results from Table 3 for Gillian run:
+Finally, to obtain the results from **Table 3 for Gillian** run:

 ```sh
 cd /home/wasp/Gillian